warpstreamlabs/bento/website/docs/components/outputs/mqtt.md

 ### `dynamic_client_id_suffix`

 Append a dynamically generated suffix to the specified `client_id` on each run of the pipeline.
-This can be useful when clustering Benthos producers.
+This can be useful when clustering Bento producers.

 Type: `string`